joric/oneliners/README.md

 Just FYI, this isn't just README.md, it's also more than a thousand solutions in the repository.
 There's also [stats](https://joric.github.io/oneliners/).

-If you found a shorter solution (that also passes online tests, that is - no MLE, no TLE), post it to the [issues](https://github.com/joric/oneliners/issues) section.
+If you've found a shorter solution (that also passes online tests, that is - no MLE, no TLE), post it to the [issues](https://github.com/joric/oneliners/issues) section.

 ### Leetcode-specific